Stress Management and Heart Failure

 Ways to manage stress

-• Reduce or quit smoking
+• Reducing or quitting smoking

-• Limit coffee and alcohol
+• Limiting coffee and alcohol

-• Eat a heart-healthy diet
+• Eating a heart-healthy diet

-Try healthy activities to relieve stress or reduce its harmful effects.1-3
+Try healthy activities to relieve stress or reduce its harmful effects:1-3

 • Exercise – regular exercise is good for the body and the mind

-• Relax – try yoga, breathing exercises or massage
+• Relax – try yoga, breathing exercises, or massage

 • Focus – mindfulness, meditation, and other techniques can help